shoesCodeFor/100-days-of-code/log.md

 **Thoughts**:  Somedays I feel like I am truly starting from scratch.
 Some of the advanced web apps I saw tonight makes me realize I need to pick up the pace on my learning speed.

 ** No link to work tonight.
 I will push the Angular app once I can get it to tanspile correctly. **

+### Day ??
+January 20, 2017

+**Today's Progress**: Worked on a search tool for Blairs FFL Scoreboard.
+I would like to use some kind of autocomplete to suggest player names out of the json file that is being searched.
+More on that tomorrow.
+Also would like to start making all of the pieces fit into a single page style app.

+**Thoughts**:  Better do a little digging on some jQuery autocomplete for tomorrow.
+We lost a push somewhere.  :( FML